 This Prime Time News series on ABC began in 1978.
 Longtime anchors Hugh Downs and Barbara Walters previously worked together on NBC's Today.
 Reporters on 20/20 have included John Stossel, Geraldo Rivera, Lynn Sherr, David Muir, Bob Brown and the ever-popular Sylvia Chase.
-Began as a hard-news program, but slowly devolved until it is now mainly a purveyor of Missing White Woman Syndrome stories, fawning celebrity profiles, and Barbara Walters interviews (though it still does solid investigative pieces from time to time).
+Began as a hard-news program, but slowly devolved until it is now mainly a purveyor of Missing White Woman Syndrome stories and fawning celebrity profiles (though it still does solid investigative pieces from time to time).

 - Author Tract: Many of John Stossel's segments were accused of being biased in favor of his well-known libertarian views.